Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSortFilterProxyModel-c.rst

 :sip:ref:`~PyQt6.QtCore.QSortFilterProxyModel` can be sorted by column -1, in which case it returns to the sort order of the underlying source model.

+**Note:** :sip:ref:`~PyQt6.QtCore.QSortFilterProxyModel.sortColumn` returns the most recently used sort column.
+The default value is -1, which means that this proxy model does not sort.
+Also, note that :sip:ref:`~PyQt6.QtCore.QSortFilterProxyModel.sort` sets the :sip:ref:`~PyQt6.QtCore.QSortFilterProxyModel.sortColumn` to the most recently used sort column.

 .. _qsortfilterproxymodel-filtering:

 Filtering
 ---------

 In addition to sorting, :sip:ref:`~PyQt6.QtCore.QSortFilterProxyModel` can be used to hide items that do not match a certain filter.
-The filter is specified using a `QRegularExpression <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qregularexpression>`_ object and is applied to the :sip:ref:`~PyQt6.QtCore.QSortFilterProxyModel.filterRole` (\ :sip:ref:`~PyQt6.QtCore.Qt.ItemDataRole.DisplayRole` by default) of each item, for a given column.
-The `QRegularExpression <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qregularexpression>`_ object can be used to match a regular expression, a wildcard pattern, or a fixed string.
+The filter is specified using a :sip:ref:`~PyQt6.QtCore.QRegularExpression` object and is applied to the :sip:ref:`~PyQt6.QtCore.QSortFilterProxyModel.filterRole` (\ :sip:ref:`~PyQt6.QtCore.Qt.ItemDataRole.DisplayRole` by default) of each item, for a given column.
+The :sip:ref:`~PyQt6.QtCore.QRegularExpression` object can be used to match a regular expression, a wildcard pattern, or a fixed string.
 For example:

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-qsortfilterproxymodel-details-main.py
     :lines: 99-100